 - How does solar water heating work and should I install it?

 What methods of heating water are available and what do they cost?

 Although there are different ways of heating water, the main supply is usually heated by the central heating system - either 'stored' within a cistern (tank) or available 'on demand' if you have a combi boiler.

-There are several other ways of heating water, including solar hot water systems, immersion heaters, electric showers and, of course, kettles.
+There are several other ways of water heating, including solar hot water systems, immersion heaters, electric water heaters, electric showers and, of course, kettles.

 How much of my energy consumption is used for heating my water?

 It's difficult to be exact about the energy that is used for heating water because it's hard to measure, and difficult to separate out from the energy your boiler uses for heating.